scarwintercodes/scarwintercodes/README.md

 * Freelance AI model quality control and prompt engineer

 ## 🧪 About This Page
 My Github is my personal laboratory.
 This is where I test ideas and bring them to life.
 Currently, I am exploring geospatial data in R through comprehensive tutorials and self-directed analysis projects exploring Chicago's Open Data portal.
-I'm also working on some search and automation tools using BeautifulSoup and Selenium (Python).
+I'm also developing interactive data visualization products using taipy in Python.